pchemguy/FFCVonWindows/README.md

 - It checks the main Conda environment directories (`.../Anaconda/Library/bin`, etc.).
 - It checks the system directory (`C:\Windows\System32`).

 It completely ignores the external directories we added to the `PATH` (e.g., `.../opencv/build/x64/vc15/bin` and `.../pthreads/dll/x64`).
+Because LibJPEG-Turbo conda package is used, Python finds its binary (the only line with result reading `FILE LOCKED WITH`...).

 This is intentional.
 Since Python 3.8, the default DLL search order on Windows was changed to mitigate DLL hijacking vulnerabilities.
 It no longer uses the standard `PATH` environment variable to resolve _dependencies of extension modules_.